- Open Source CEO by Bill Kerr

 Maximus Decimus Kausmanius.

-And finally, achieving operational excellence, where various operational topics on finance, legal, people & culture etc. are set to 'on autopilot' and do not require the founders' attention.
+And finally, achieving operational excellence, where various operational topics on finance, legal, people & culture, etc., are set to 'on autopilot' and do not require the founders' attention.

 Next is the number of critical mistakes avoided by remaining focused and preemptive. | ![]() The āZone of Geniusā. |

-And finally, achieving operational excellence, where various operational topics on finance, legal, people & culture etc. are set to 'on autopilot' and do not require the founders' attention.
+And finally, achieving operational excellence, where various operational topics on finance, legal, people & culture, etc., are set to 'on autopilot' and do not require the founders' attention.

-Albert Patajo - COS at Nexl
+Albert Patajo, COS at Nexl

 My measure of success is broadly the same measures that the company is measured onāvalue creation across growth and profitability.
 When I joined Nexl, I had the ultimate baptism by fire and was tasked to lead and manage our Series A fundraise.
-In one of the hardest fundraising environments too!
+In one of the hardest fundraising environments, too!
 We managed to close a Series A with two great Australian investorsāShearwater and EVPāwho have just incredible conviction in the problem space weāre playing in and the platform weāve built.

-As soon as I joined, I was building performance dashboards, looking through all our contract data to build MRR schedules, working closely with the CEO and Board to create the right narrative and pulling together all the relevant data, building models and collating our data room.
-We managed to pull of a great fundraise with supportive investors which Iām incredibly proud to have helped achieve. | ![]() Mt Patajo. |
+As soon as I joined, I was building performance dashboards, looking through all our contract data to build MRR schedules, working closely with the CEO and Board to create the right narrative, and pulling together all the relevant data, building models, and collating our data room.
+We managed to pull off a great fundraise with supportive investors, which Iām incredibly proud to have helped achieve. | ![]() Mt Patajo. |

-Katie Noonan - COS at Forage
+Katie Noonan, COS at Forage

-Measuring success in the Chief of Staff role can be difficult and ultimately is often down to perception of the principal that you work with.
-It can be measured through the successful and seamless delivery of projects, the incisive advice or direct feedback you provide to your principal and executive team and your ability to navigate challenging and ambiguous situations with limited supervision.
+Measuring success in the Chief of Staff role can be difficult and ultimately is often down to the perception of the principal that you work with.
+It can be measured through the successful and seamless delivery of projects, the incisive advice or direct feedback you provide to your principal and executive team, and your ability to navigate challenging and ambiguous situations with limited supervision.

 Katie Noonan.

-Beatriz Guevara - COS at Athyna
+Beatriz Guevara, COS at Athyna

 We don't have specific metrics designed to measure my success.
 It's all about being dependable and providing day-to-day support.
 A big win for me is seeing the projects I've been involved in, like OKR implementation and regular departmental reporting, become integral parts of our workflow.
-Also, I'm really proud for being key on shaping our asynchronous work policies from the ground up. | ![]() Beaāmy wingwoman. |
+Also, I'm really proud of being key in shaping our asynchronous work policies from the ground up. | ![]() Beaāmy wingwoman. |

-At the end of the day, success in my role is about making impact and being a trusted ally to my CEO and my team.
+At the end of the day, success in my role is about making an impact and being a trusted ally to my CEO and my team.

-Jo Robyn - COS at Black Nova Venture Capital
+Jo Robyn, COS at Black Nova Venture Capital

 I see it as my number one goal to create leverage for our partners' time.
 This is measured by taking things off their plate and owning respective parts of the business that they were previously managing.
 We set annual and quarterly goals, and I assess our success by whether we executed against them with the tactics we planned or if we need to revisit and adjust the goals, lightening our load when necessary for course correction.

-Specific examples of goals I own include Founder NPS, whereāgiven it's an annual goalāI look for signals along the way to gauge success. | ![]() Jo Robyn. |
+Specific examples of goals I own include Founder NPS, where, given it's an annual goal, I look for signals along the way to gauge success. | ![]() Jo Robyn. |

-Other goals include Coaching NPS, the number of founder-focused events we run or host that are topics generated by and add value to the portfolioānot just ones we assume are importantāstreamlining a number of our internal processes, and launching our first set of playbooks, for which I measure success by piloting and testing with our portfolio.
+Other goals include coaching NPS, the number of founder-focused events we run or host that are topics generated by and add value to the portfolioānot just ones we assume are importantāstreamlining a number of our internal processes, and launching our first set of playbooks, for which I measure success by piloting and testing with our portfolio.

-Maddi Ingham - COS at Verve
+Maddi Ingham, COS at Verve

 For me, success is based on how much the co-founders trust me to have their backs and manage critical tasks.
-An achievement I am most proud of recently would be being the parental leave cover for our CEO, COO and CMO while also managing the M&A process for our recent acquisition.
+An achievement I am most proud of recently would be being the parental leave cover for our CEO, COO, and CMO while also managing the M&A process for our recent acquisition.

 Maddi Ingham.

-Belen Wagaw - COS at SAP
+Belen Wagaw, COS at SAP

-Working for someone who led an organization of 19 thousand people, there were many escalationsāmy job was to resolve the ones I could, delegate the ones I couldnāt and raise the alarm for the one that needed my execās attention.
+Working for someone who led an organization of 19 thousand people, there were many escalationsāmy job was to resolve the ones I could, delegate the ones I couldnāt, and raise the alarm for the ones that needed my execās attention.

 Iām most proud of giving my executive āthinking timeā.
-When they donāt have to respond to that e-mail, join that steering committee call or make that organization decision, Iāve done a good job. | ![]() Belen Wagaw |
+When they donāt have to respond to that e-mail, join that steering committee call, or make that organization decision, Iāve done a good job. | ![]() Belen Wagaw |

 And that's it!
 You can also go ahead and read our previous edition on the role of Chief of Staff here.